fortify/FortifySyncFoDToSSC/README.md

 you may move them to either the `Organization` or `Business` category.

-The `FoD Sync - Status` attribute should only be modified by the utility, hence the recommendation to hide this field.
-However, you may want to (temporarily) make this field visible for debugging or testing purposes.
+The `FoD Sync - Status` attribute should only be modified by the utility, hence the recommendation to define this as a hidden attribute.
+However, you may want to (temporarily) make this attribute visible for debugging or testing purposes.

 Similarly, the `FoD Sync - Release Id` and `FoD Sync - Include Scan Types` attributes are visible by default, in order to allow SSC users to manually link SSC application versions